calculquebec/cq-formation-advanced-python/reference/ul-20160216/07-mpi.md

 We first import the MPI library from the mpi4py package.
 The _comm_ variable stands for communicator, which is a fundamental part of the MPI programming paradigm: all communication between processes or groups of processes are sent using a communicator.
 You can see it as a pool of processes participating in a meeting.
 One communicator, called world, always exist and includes all processes.

 The other interesting concept is the rank.
 Each process is assigned a unique number, ranging from 0 to _n_-1, where n is the total number of processes.
 This unique number is called a rank and is used to communicate with one process in particular.

+> ## Smiling Processes {.challenge}
+>
+> Do the following:
+>
+> 1. Run the exercices/smiley.py python script using mpirun and 4 processes.
+> 2. Make each process print a different smiley face.
+>
+> A possible solution can be found in the solutions/smiley.py file.

 Let's try our first run of our MPI program: